ycyin/ecosystem/docs/plugins/markdown/markdown-chart/README.md

 - chart.js: A lightweight, easy-to-use, highly customizable chart library.

-  chart.js is lighter comparing to eCharts.
+  chart.js is lighter comparing to echarts.

-- eCharts: A powerful, interactive charting and visualization library for browser.
+- echarts: A powerful, interactive charting and visualization library for browser.

-  eCharts is more powerful comparing to chart.js.
+  echarts is more powerful comparing to chart.js.

 - Flowchart: A simple markdown extension to generate flowcharts and sequence diagrams.